Merrill's Pocket Guide to Radiography Elsevier eBook on VitalSource (Retail Access Card), 15th Edition

 Elsevier eBook on VitalSource - Access Card

-Find information fast on the most frequently requested radiographic projections!
+This handy guide puts frequently requested radiographic projections at students’ fingertips!
 Merrill's Pocket Guide to Radiography, 15th Edition summarizes essential information for more than 150 radiography projections in a spiral-bound format designed for quick reference in the clinical environment.
 Clear instructions explain how to position patients and body parts, and an optimal radiograph is included for each projection.
-From noted medical imaging educator Jeannean Hall Rollins, this easy-to-carry handbook guides you through everything from perfect positioning to perfect exposures.
+A portable, easy-to-carry companion to the three-volume Merrill’s Atlas, this book provides guidelines for everything from perfect positioning to perfect exposures.

 - Bulleted step-by-step instructions show how to position the patient and body part for frequently requested radiography projections.